tfc/nixos-offline-installer/README.md

 ## Interesting files:

-- `install-configuration`:
+- `installer-iso.nix`: This file assembles the NixOS configs and emits an installer ISO derivation.
+- `installer-configuration.nix`: This image contains the other image and all the interesting scriptery to automate the offline installation.
-  - The `configuration.nix` is used by `nixos-generate-config` during installation.
+- `install-configuration.nix`: This configuration is used by `nixos-generate-config` during installation.
 Customize this to your needs.
-  - the `hardware-configuration` will be newly generated on your installation target.
-    TODO: add more proprietary modules so the installer can work on more machines.
-- `installer-configuration.nix`: This image contains the other image and all the interesting scriptery to automate the offline installation.
+  - This must stay one file.
+During installation, the `hardware-configuration.nix` is still automatically generated.
+After installation, you may add the generated `hardware-configuration.nix` to your `imports = [ ... ];` configuration field.
+Having it in during installation risks the functioning of the installer, because it is hard to predict what dependencies it will contain.